MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/server-sdks/unreal-gsdk/connect-to-mps-hosted-build.md

     * Choose __1__ to __RequestMultiplayerServer__
     * Enter the {BuildId} for the __Deployed__-Status server build you wish to test
         * This can be found next to the name in the list of all builds, in the __Details__ tab of the specific build, or in the URL for any of the build specific pages
-    * If you have multiple regions defined, you'll be prompted to select one.
-Otherwise, it will auto-select if there is only 1 available region.
+    * If you have multiple regions defined, you are prompted to select one.
+Otherwise, it auto-selects if there's only one available region.
     * For Player IDs, you can type real, or fake hex-number value
         * For users who followed the ThirdPersonMP setup, you can pick any hex-number, such as 1337, abc123, or etc.
-        * Input at least 1 number, and then hit enter an extra time to finish
+        * Input at least one number, and then hit enter an extra time to finish
 * You should receive a response that looks like this:

 ```json